alco/objc.string/README.md

 newStr = [newStr unchain];           // <--
 ```

 Two new lines have been added, they are marked with `<--` in the code.
 A new string is allocated when the `chain` method is called.
-Successive method calls now know that `newStr` can be changed "in place" if needed (it's not always the case though), without allocating new strings.
+Subsequent method calls now know that `newStr` can be changed "in place" if needed (it's not always the case though), without allocating new strings.
 Note that the code has been formatted on multiple lines only for clarity.
 All of the following examples produce the same result in the end:

 ```objc
 NSString *testStr = @"\tapple orange plum \n";